quartzbio/plinker_pkg/README.md

   - sample IDs:
     * FAM-like annotations are not always well suited: the sample IDs are split between family ID (FID) and internal ID (IID).
 Quite often, a dummy value is assigned to FID (e.g. "0").
+      Plinker enables to use a single sample ID, which is either FID_IID, or just IID depending on the "ignore_fid" parameter , which is automatically inferred by default
+    * you may also use a custom ID (cf annotations)

+  - automatic management of missing value (NA): plinker will encode with a value not present in the dataset

   - pure-R implementations: for most algorithms, a pure R implementation with same input/output is provided, that allows:
     * to understand what PLINK actually computes
     * to easily tweak it if you need something slighlty different
     * to validate both implementations

+  - management of covariates:
+    * easy integration (checked merge)
+    * automatic creation of dummy variables for categorical variables (e.g. for linear models)

   - fully tested (coverage ~ 100%)